Meet Our Team

 Stephanie is a biologist and environmental scientist with 15 years of experience providing environmental consulting services.
 She has experience in wetland delineation and monitoring, threatened and endangered species surveys, and environmental permitting.
 Her professional experience includes work on ecological risk assessments, environmental screenings, NJDEP Freshwater Wetlands General Permit applications, Coastal General Permit applications, and Flood Hazard Area Individual Permit applications.
 With regard to environmental remediation, Stephanie has experience in managing contaminated site investigations and remediation at residential, commercial, and industrial properties.
 She has prepared various submittals to the NJDEP under the LSRP program.
 These submittals included Preliminary Assessments for the Green Acres Program, Phase I Environmental Site Assessments, Site Investigation Reports, Remedial Investigation Reports, Remedial Action Reports, Remedial Action Workplans, and various NJDEP Site Remediation Reform Act (SRRA) forms.

-Ellen is a professional geologist with nearly 20 years of experience, who provides a range of environmental consulting services, including site investigation and remediation, regulatory compliance, and climate change management.
+Ellen is a professional geologist with nearly 30 years of experience, who provides a range of environmental consulting services, including site investigation and remediation, regulatory compliance, and climate change management.
 Specifically, she has supported hazardous waste assessments and remediation for sites including Department of Defense facilities; Resource Conservation and Recovery Act (RCRA) sites; Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) sites; and underground storage tank (UST) sites.
-For these projects she manages project start-up and planning, client interface, field supervision of environmental investigations, and technical reporting.
+For these projects she manages project start-up and planning, client interface, management (budget and personnel), field supervision of environmental investigations, remediation construction oversight, and technical reporting.
 For First Environment’s greenhouse gas (GHG) services group, Ellen manages emission inventory and offset project verification and technical assistance contracts for industries including oil and gas, power generation, mining and metals, transportation, waste management, manufacturing, and more.
 In support of our regulatory compliance service area, she also serves as a lead auditor of environmental management systems and multimedia compliance assessments.
 Additional technical experience includes certification as an Erosion and Sediment Control Level II Design Professional in Georgia (under GASWCC).

 Alisa has more than 25 years of experience providing administrative support services.
 Holding a Bachelor of Arts in Sociology with a focus in social work from East Stroudsburg University, she brings a wealth of academic insight to her role.
 She demonstrates remarkable organizational and communication skills and is well-versed in Microsoft Office Suite and Adobe Acrobat.
 In her capacity, Alisa is responsible for calendar coordination, schedule organization, travel arrangements, and day-to-day administrative tasks in support of First Environment’s nationwide operations.